 This post contains affiliate links, which means I earn a small commission if you buy any products through those links.
 I only link to products I absolutely love and use myself.
 Thank you for making Eat With Clarity possible!

 This vegan butternut squash risotto is a dairy free take on the classic dish, and given a Fall twist with roasted butternut squash.
-Not including salt and pepper, this recipe only calls for 10 ingredients yet somehow tastes like a decadent vegetarian meal.
+Not including salt and pepper, this recipe only calls for 10 ingredients yet somehow tastes like a decadent vegan meal.

 It has a slightly cheesy flavor thanks to some homemade cashew parmesan and fresh sage for deep savory flavors.

 How to make this recipe

 The first step is to preheat the oven to 400 degrees Fahrenheit.
 Cut the top end of the squash off (the part with the stem) and then cut the squash in half lengthwise.
 Cut the tomatoes into quarters by cutting in half and then half again.

 Place the tomatoes and squash on a baking tray lined with parchment paper.
 Bake for 30-40 minutes (depending on the size of the squash) or until you can easily pierce the squash with a fork.

 While the squash and tomatoes are roasting, we’ll start preparing the rest of the risotto.
 To do so, chop the onion into small pieces and mince the garlic.
 Add both to a large pan with the olive oil.
 Saute for 5-10 minutes or until the onion is translucent.